-Migration guide: Payments API v1 to v3 - with Merchant Account
+Migration guide: Payments v1 to v3 with merchant accounts

 Everything you need to migrate from Payments v1 to the Payments API v3.